Future R&D

 OUR VISIOIN OF FUTURE

-c2i is developing novel production technology and engineering design approaches which aim to radically reduce cost of production while adding additional, intelligent benefits.
-We focus on intelligent design, novel materials and a high degree of automation, taking a holistic supply chain approach.
+c2i is supporting novel production technologies and engineering build-to-print approaches that aim to radically reduce manufacturing costs while introducing additional intelligent advantages.
+We concentrate on intelligent build-to-print methods, innovative materials, and a high level of automation, all within a holistic, supply-chain-wide perspective.

-To play a major part of the disruptive change in the automotive industry in the coming 15 years, where hybrid, then electric vehicles will largely replace conventional vehicles, c2i is developing novel production technology and engineering design approaches with the aim to radically reduce cost of production while adding additional, intelligent benefits.
-At the heart of the development is an R&D philosophy which systematically tackles the major cost drivers of current technology, taking a holistic, supply chain perspective with focus on intelligent design, novel materials and a high degree of automation.
-With our novel approach, we aim to contribute to the early vehicle design, through a detailed component design and replacing conventional metal design thinking with an intelligent 21st century mixed materials approach.
+To play a major role in the disruptive transformation of the automotive industry over the next 15 years—during which hybrid and eventually electric vehicles will significantly replace traditional ones—c2i is advancing novel production technologies and engineering build-to-print approaches aimed at radically reducing manufacturing costs while adding intelligent benefits.
+At the core of this support effort is an R&D philosophy that systematically addresses the key cost drivers of current technologies, applying a holistic, supply-chain-wide perspective with a strong focus on intelligent build-to-print methods, innovative materials, and a high level of automation.
+Through this new approach, we strive to contribute from the earliest stages of vehicle build-to-print work, enabling detailed component build-to-print solutions and replacing conventional metal-focused thinking with an intelligent, 21st-century mixed-materials strategy.

 read more » read less »